-BACKPACKS/BOOK BAGS/HANDBAGS
+BACKPACKS / BOOK BAGS / HANDBAGS

 Students are permitted to bring backpacks, book bags, and handbags to school.
 Safety and security of our staff and students are our highest priorities.
-Students will not have lockers for the 2024-2025 school year and will be allowed to carry coats and backpacks.
+Students will not have lockers and will be allowed to carry coats and backpacks.
 Backpacks do not need to be clear this year.
 The administration has the right to search students and their belongings, including backpacks and purses for just cause or as part of a random check.

-BULLYING/CYBER-BULLYING POLICY
+BULLYING / CYBER-BULLYING POLICY